mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 Mohana says, _"I just wanted to thank you again.
 You are my career saviour."_

-He continues, _"Before when I had no idea abot you and your courses, my growth as an analyst just sucked!
+He continues, _"Before when I had no idea about you and your courses, my growth as an analyst just sucked!
 I got a hike of 3.5% \[per year\]."_

-So what changed?
+**So what changed?**

 Mohana enrolled in my [5-Course R-Track Program](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series).

 That's when the flood of raises started.

-Mohana exlaims, _"After your entry into my life, I got a 10% hike, and then a 26% hike, and then a 40% hike"._
+Mohana exclaims, _"After your entry into my life, I got a 10% hike, and then a 26% hike, and then a 40% hike"._

-Let's dive into how Mohana increased his productivity.
+Let's dive into how Mohana trippled (yes 3x-ed) his productivity.

 ## 3X-ing his productivity with my R-courses